Abdullah Ejaz

 Abdullah Ejaz is a Pakistani model and television actor.

 Family

-Director-producer of the 1960s and 1970s, Riaz Ahmad 'Raju' was his maternal grandfather, himself being the younger brother of the character actor Allauddin.
+His maternal grandfather, Riaz Ahmad 'Raju', was a director-producer in the 1960s and 1970s, while his maternal great-uncle was the character actor, Allauddin.
 The family is of Kashmiri descent.

 Career

-After a modelling career, he first gained recognition as an actor by playing the cricketer-turned-politician Imran Khan in the political satire show Hum Sub Umeed Se Hain, making his debut in TV serials with Nail Polish in 2011.
+After a modelling career, he first gained recognition as an actor by impersonating in comedic performances the cricketer-turned-politician Imran Khan in the political satire show Hum Sub Umeed Se Hain, making his debut in TV serials with Nail Polish in 2011.